MrMatOrg/mrmat-hello-kotlin/README.md

 Just run `./gradlew build` locally.
 An interactive build will default to '0.0.0-SNAPSHOT' for its version, which is a relevant marker showcasing that it was produced locally and therefore should not be considered to have sufficient maturity to enter production.
-It is possible to override this behaviour by setting the 'MRMAT_VERSION' environment variable to whatever version is desired but clearly doing so is discouraged.
+It is possible to override this behaviour by setting the 'MRMAT_VERSION' environment variable to whatever version is desired but doing so is discouraged.

 ### As part of a CI build

 GitHub Actions will trigger a build upon a push and as part of a pull request.
-If the build is the result of a merge onto the merge branch then it is considered to be a release build, which will cause a tag to be created.
+If the build is the result of a merge onto the main branch then it is considered to be a release build which will cause a tag to be created.
 The version is suffixed with '-SNAPSHOT' for any non-release build.

 The build version is relayed via the 'MRMAT_VERSION' environment variable from the 'MAJOR', 'MINOR' operational variables as well as the 'GITHUB_RUN_NUMBER'.
 'MAJOR' and 'MINOR' are meant to be adjusted manually because those are